qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - Parent `visibility: hidden` doesn't enforce all childs to be hidden.
 If child has `visibility: visible` it will still be shown.
 This don't apply to `opacity: 0` or `display: none`.
   - An element with `opacity: 0` can still be interacted (e.g. click button).
 This doesn't apply to `display: none` or `visibility: hidden`.
   - `display: none` removes element from layout.
 This doesn't apply to `visibility: hidden` or `opacity: 0`.
-  - `opacity: 0` creates stacking layout but `visibility: hidden` doesn't.
+  - `opacity: 0` creates stacking context but `visibility: hidden` doesn't.
 - [Cumulative Layout Shift](https://web.dev/articles/cls).
 It's recommended to specify `width` and `height` attribute in `<img>` to avoid layout shift due to image loading delay.
 - File download request is not shown in Chrome dev tool, because it only shows networking in current tab, but file download is treated as in another tab.
 To inspect file download request, use `chrome://net-export/`.
 - JS-in-HTML may interfere with HTML parsing.
 For example `<script>console.log('</script>')</script>` makes browser treat the first `</script>` as ending tag.
 [See also](https://sirre.al/2025/08/06/safe-json-in-script-tags-how-not-to-break-a-site/)